exceedsystem/vscode-macros/README.md

    ![image](https://user-images.githubusercontent.com/70489172/101270575-a31f0d80-37bd-11eb-8d39-2fcf410146f5.png)

-3. Create a new file and paste an example code for macro below.
+3. Create a new file and paste the example macro code below.

-   You can write an macro in JavaScript.
+   Macros are written in JavaScript(CommonJS).

    ![image](https://user-images.githubusercontent.com/70489172/101270576-a619fe00-37bd-11eb-9ae6-cf02852a74c3.png)